 \section{\acf{DGR} Algorithm}

-The primary focus of the present work is devising an online, data-driven feedback controller to regulate the system state trajectories, quantified in terms of some signal norm.
-In this direction, we propose an iterative algorithm for updating the feedback gain (policy); the form of the controller is motivated by considering, at each time-step $t$, the optimization problem,\footnote{The setup resembles dead-beat control design, with the caveat that the synthesis is data-guided.} {
+The primary focus of this section is devising an online, data-driven feedback controller to regulate the system's state trajectories, quantified in terms of a signal norm.
+In this direction, we propose an iterative procedure for updating the feedback gain (policy); the form of the controller can be motivated by considering, at each iteration $t$, the following optimization problem with a ``one-step quadratic cost'',\footnote{The setup resembles dead-beat control design, with the caveat that the synthesis is data-guided.}

-where $\x_t$ can be measured over time but the system matrix is unknown, and $\alpha \geq 0$ is a regularization factor of the controller to be designed.\footnote{We note that assuming a more elaborate form of cost (e.g., finite/infinite horizon \ac{LQR} cost) for this optimization problem would not be advantageous as $A$ is assumed to be unknown.}} In the case of known $A$, it is straightforward to characterize the set of minimizers of the above optimization problem through the first order optimality condition, { } as such the corresponding input belongs to a linear subspace in $\mathbb{R}^m$ parameterized by the system matrices and data.
-This observation forms the basis for the proposed algorithm when $A$ is unknown and potentially unstable; essentially, we aim to control the system in an online fashion to become more regulated, using the history of the state data and a regulated input.
-The corresponding synthesis procedure is detailed in \Cref{alg:Controller}.
-Specifically, at time-step $t$, \ac{DGR} sets {
+where $\x_t$ is measured over time but the system matrix $A$ is unknown, and $\alpha \geq 0$ is a regularization factor for the controller design.\footnote{ We note that considering a more elaborate form of cost (e.g., finite/infinite horizon \ac{LQR} cost) for this optimization problem is certainly relevant.
+However, in this specific problem setup, i.e., no prior knowledge on the matrix $A$ and absence of any prior input-state data, we have observed no significant numerical advantage in considering a more elaborate cost--particularly for upper bounding the state trajectories from the onset of the learning process.} In the case of known $A$, it is straightforward to characterize the set of minimizers of the above optimization problem through the first order optimality condition,